 Here are some tips to help you get your holiday finances sorted, starting now.

-Drawing up a budget is the starting point for making a financial plan for your holiday.
+Draw up a December budget Drawing up a budget is the starting point for making a financial plan for your holiday.
 You have to put your income and expenses all down in black and white so that you know what’s coming in and what’s going out.

 Don’t list “travel, petrol, accommodation” and think you’re done with it either.
 Make sure that you give the budget proper thought, taking into account all the things that you do differently when you’re on holiday – like eating out twice a day and buying sarongs from promenade shops.